near/docs/docs/2.develop/frontend.md

 ---
 import {CodeTabs, Language, Github} from "@site/components/codetabs"

 Once your contract is deployed it is highly likely that you will want to interact with it from a web frontend.
-To do so, you can use our NEAR JS API, which will enable you to:
+For this, you will need NEAR JS API, which will enable you to:

 1. **Connect** your frontend to the contract.
 2. Call **read only** methods for free ([**view** methods](deploy.md#view-methods)).
 3. Make a user **sign-in** to allow calling methods on their behalf.

+Let us now guide you on how to interact with a smart contract from a frontend using one of our examples as reference.

 ---

 ## Connecting to a Contract
-In order to connect to a deployed smart contract we recommend you to create a `initContract` in which you instantiate a `Contract` object:
+The first step on using a smart contract from a web-frontend is connecting to it.
+Connecting to the smart contract is actually composed by 3 simple steps:

+1. Connecting to the NEAR network (`testnet` or `mainnet`)
+2. Initializing a Wallet, representing the user's wallet
+3. Initializing a Contract, representing the contract itself

+In our examples we always do this within the `initContract` method:

 <CodeTabs>
   <Language value="🌐 - Javascript" language="js">